MS Access User Permissions- How to Manage User Permissions in Access Database?

 If a user selects Owner’s:

-Entire users have owner’s query permissions to view or execute query.
+Entire users have the owner’s query permissions to view or execute a query.

-• Only the query owner is allowed to save changes done in the query.
+• Only the query owner is allowed to save changes made to the query.

 • Only the query owner can easily change the query’s ownership rights.